hind-hb/reading-notes/sql.md

 FROM Movies;
 ![ex1](https://user-images.githubusercontent.com/75991604/155153396-5f750a46-a525-4146-812d-67a5b1c2d66b.png)
 ### Exercise 02
- CH2 - Queries with constraints (Pt.
-1)
+ CH2 - Queries with constraints

 **Find the movie with a row id of 6**
 SELECT *